mfdsouzajr/-Comparing-sorting-algorithms/README.md

 ## Step 3: Choose a numeric option from the "Options Menu".

 Each numeric option represents a type of sorting algorithm.
-The sorting algorithms selected for this small project were:
+The sorting algorithms selected for this small application were:

 • Bubble Sort